Also Serving Kingman, Bullhead City, and Mohave County, Arizona

-Side impact car accidents, sometimes called broadside or T-Bone accidents, occur when the front of one vehicle collides with the side of another vehicle.
+Side impact accidents, sometimes called broadside or T-Bone accidents, occur when the front of one vehicle collides with the side of another vehicle.
 T-Bone accidents most often take place at intersections when one vehicle fails to stop at a stop sign or traffic light — or in some other way does not yield the right of way to the other vehicle.
+These types of crashes are even worse when a truck or large commercial vehicle is involved.
+Fortunately, injured victims have the right to seek help with an experienced Phoenix T-Bone truck accident lawyer.

 Why T-Bone Accidents Lead to Serious Injuries